Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Also by necessity, the security around them was, from Six’s perspective, the kind of hideous thicket that only deathworlders could have dreamed up.
 Gao and Human alike had a culture of cyberspace pranking that kept their data security experts on their toes, but Six, being familiar with both, knew from experience that Human coders had a malicious streak that the Gao sometimes lacked.

 The Internet was ultimately just a stupid system for blindly transporting packets of data to their correct address, most of the time.
 It wasn’t *smart,* but was instead the diligent, methodical kind of stupid that could be far worse.
-There were checks and passwords and codes to overcome, and once those particular locks were picked… Well, that was just the start.
+There were checks and passwords and codes to overcome, and once those particular locks were picked...
+Well, that was just the start.
 Humans had a cautionary analogy about insect hives, and the way they’d react viciously to any attacker, but an intruder who got inside undetected would be ignored.

 Their security designers had taken that lesson to heart.
 Six was going to have to pretend to be an appropriately authorized user, accessing from an appropriately authorized device, and the mask couldn’t slip for a second.
 Fortunately for him, Six was a creature of data and code.
 From his perspective, the traps and firewalls between him and his prize weren’t abstract logical puzzles at a far remove, read through clumsy graphical user interfaces.
 To him, they were *tangible* and he could interact with them directly.
 And he had *millennia* of experience in pretending to be someone else.

-Still… this one was going to test him.
+Still... this one was going to test him.

 So while Austin toured the show and marvelled at the grain trains and the *stupendous* amount of wheat rolling out of the jump shed, Six was busy using his phone.
 There was no physical analogue for the experience of infiltrating the jump shed’s systems through a phone via an ever-shifting web of temporary connections and trying to convince a stupid but incredibly dilligent machine that he was one of the few people who were allowed to tell it what to do.